 If entering, you must consent to your comment being published to this website/Ahmed Dahab’s social media channels.

 Entrants must be aged 18 years or over and only one entry will be accepted per person.

 All judging decisions will be made by Ahmed Dahab and are final.

 Enter the Competition

-Please fill in the below form to enter the competition:
+Please fill in the form below sharing your thoughts on the story to enter the competition: